Ardent-7322/CricMB/Readme.md

 CricMB is a simple tool to compare IPL players using ball-by-ball match data.

 It shows how players perform in different situations, not just overall numbers.
-The idea is to make comparison easier and more meaningful.
+The idea is to make comparison easier and more meaningful
 Instead of only looking at stats like average or total runs, CricMB highlights important match skills like scoring speed, dot ball control, wicket taking ability, and performance in different phases of the innings.

 ---